Overlapping substitutions and tilings: Introduction

+In this paper, we study the general theory of substitutions called \emph{overlapping substitutions} that are not always stone inflations but may have ``protruding''. {During the study, we realized that even the meaning of the substitution matrix is not yet clear.
+For example, the motivating example presented in Figure \ref{BronzeSubst}, introduced by Dotera-Bekku-Ziher \cite{DBZ}, which was later generalized and applied, e.g., in \cite{NZD,MKD,MKTMD}, seems unreasonable by the usual theory.} The expanded tiles are depicted by bold lines in the figure.
+Identifying rotated tiles, the substitution shown in the figure suggests its associated substitution matrix being

-contains, astonishingly, a non-integer entry $3/2$.
-Here the 1-st column means the inflation of ST tile by bronze mean contains 1 ST tile, 3 BT tiles and 3/2 R tiles, as we count the tiles within the bold line triangle in Figure \ref{BronzeSubst}.
-It is seemingly ``irrational" and we see no easy way to reduce it to the usual substitution setting.
-Moreover, there is no justification for whether this substitution could be indefinitely iterated without partial overlaps of tiles, i.e., it is globally well-defined.
-We notice that the same question in Figure \ref{SquareTriangleSubst} exists as well.
+which contains a non-integer entry $3/2$.
+Here, the 1st column means that the inflation of ST tile by the bronze mean substitution contains 1 ST tile, 3 BT tiles, and 3/2 R tiles, as we count the tiles within the bold line triangle in Figure \ref{BronzeSubst}. { Moreover, generalizations of the Bronze mean substitution, which we obtained in this study and are depicted in Figure \ref{DZ},